Prequal letters are worthless UNLESS they contain the following info and are backed up by evidence.

 Your borrower is marginal & does not fit into the program they were submitted.
 In any case, the deal MAY BE salvageable.

-Commonly the borrower’s debt ratios are too high and the loan needs to be resubmitted to a lower adjustable rate.
+Often, the borrower’s debt ratios are too high, and the loan needs to be resubmitted to a lower adjustable rate.

 Maybe the borrower needs to pay off debts or have a larger down payment.